ahmadrafidev/DevBook/docs/internationalization.md

 ## i18next

 Internationalization involves preparing your software for localization, typically by ensuring that it can handle multiple languages and cultural conventions without engineering changes.
-This process not only extends the market reach of your software but also enhances user experience by allowing users to interact with your application in their native language.
+This process not only extends the market reach of the software/application but also enhances user experience by allowing users to interact with your application in their native language.

 Here's my go to internationalization package: [i18next](https://www.i18next.com/).